-2.1.3 Local Network Properties

-In addition to the above global properties of network structure, a new bottom-up approach focusing on finding small, over-represented patterns in a network has recently been introduced (Milo et al., 2002; Shen-Orr et al., 2002; Itzkovitz et al., 2003; Milo et al., 2004).
+2.1.3 Local network properties In addition to the above global properties of network structure, a new bottom-up approach focusing on finding small, over-represented patterns in a network has recently been introduced (Milo et al., 2002, 2004; Shen-Orr et al., 2002; Itzkovitz et al., 2003).
 In this approach, all small subgraphs (subnetworks whose nodes and edges belong to the large network) of a large network are identified and the ones that appear in the network significantly more frequently than in the randomized network are called network motifs.
-Different types of realworld networks have been shown to have different motifs (Milo et al., 2002).
-The S. cerevisiae PPI network constructed on combined, mostly two-hybrid analysis data (Uetz et al., 2000; Xenarios et al., 2000), has been shown to have two network motifs (Milo et al., 2002), those corresponding to graphs 2 and 4 presented in Figure 1.
+Different types of real-world networks have been shown to have different motifs (Milo et al., 2002).
+The S.cerevisiae PPI network constructed on combined, mostly two-hybrid analysis data (Uetz et al., 2000; Xenarios et al., 2000), has been shown to have two network motifs (Milo et al., 2002), those corresponding to graphs 2 and 4 presented in Figure 1.
 Furthermore, different real-world evolved and designed networks have been grouped into superfamilies according to their local structural properties (Milo et al., 2004).
 In addition, the shortest path distribution and the frequencies of 3-15-node cycles in the high-confidence fruitfly PPI network have been shown to differ from those of randomly rewired networks which preserve the same degree distribution as the original PPI network (Giot et al., 2003).

-2.2 Graphlet Analysis of PPI Networks
+2.2 Graphlet analysis of PPI networks

 Our approach to analyzing large networks belongs to the bottom-up type.
-Similar to the approach of Milo et al. (Milo et al., 2004), we identify all 3-5-node subgraphs of PPI networks for S. cerevisiae and D. melanogaster.
-We compare the frequencies of the appearance of these subgraphs in PPI networks with the frequencies of their appearance in four different types of random networks: (a) Erdös-Rényi random networks with the same number of nodes and edges as the corresponding PPI networks (ER); (b) Erdös-Rényi random networks with the same number of nodes, edges, and the same degree distribution as corresponding PPI networks (ER-DD); (c) scale-free random networks with the same number of nodes and the number of edges within 1% of those of the corresponding PPI networks (SF); and (d) several types of geometric random graphs with the number of nodes and the number of edges within 1% of those of the corresponding PPI networks (GEO) (see Supplementary Information).
-We used three different geometric random graph models, defining points uniformly at random in 2-dimensional Euclidean space (GEO-2D), 3-dimensional Euclidean space (GEO-3D), and 4-dimensional Euclidean space (GEO-4D); the Euclidean distance measure between the points was used to determine if two points are close enough to be linked by an edge in the corresponding geometric random graph (see Supplementary Information).
+Similar to the approach of Milo et al. (2004), we identify all 3-5-node subgraphs of PPI networks for

+S.cerevisiae and D.melanogaster.
+We compare the frequencies of the appearance of these subgraphs in PPI networks with the frequencies of their appearance in four different types of random networks: (1) Erdös-Rényi random networks with the same number of nodes and edges as the corresponding PPI networks (ER); (2) Erdös-Rényi random networks with the same number of nodes, edges and the same degree distribution as corresponding PPI networks (ER-DD); (3) scale-free random networks with the same number of nodes and the number of edges within 1% of those of the corresponding PPI networks (SF); and (4) several types of geometric random graphs with the number of nodes and the number of edges within 1% of those of the corresponding PPI networks (GEO) (see Supplementary information).
+We used three different geometric random graph models, defining points uniformly at random in two-dimensional Euclidean space (GEO-2D), three-dimensional Euclidean space (GEO-3D) and four-dimensional Euclidean space (GEO-4D); the Euclidean distance measure between the points was used to determine if two points are close enough to be linked by an edge in the corresponding geometric random graph (see Supplementary information).